 Geri S. noted that a future agenda item will need to be the allocation of the rebate and how it will be deployed.

-Elections Lindsay D. alerted that nominees will be taken the remaining weeks of September.
+Elections Lindsay D. alerted that nominees will be taken theweekends of September 14-15 and 28-29.
 There are currently 9 elected reps, but the new constitution states we can have a minimum of 7.
 Council agreed to continue aiming for 9.

 Mary Henningan and Catherine Mundy are up for reelection and are willing to run again.
 Kate Volpe will not seek reelection.
 All others are halfway through a term and need to share with Lindsay if they cannot serve out their term.
 Geri S. shared that she will not be fulfilling her final year; this incurs 4 vacancies.
 Leah M. and Kate V. were named to join Lindsay on the election committee.